Table of contents of the article:

 A good SEO requires a site that complies with the Core Web Vitals

-In the context of Search Engine Optimization (SEO), Google Core Web Vitals represent a crucial set of metrics used to evaluate user experience on a website.
-Google has clearly distinguished these factors from the so-called Vanity Metrics, explaining that unlike the latter, which may appear impressive but do not influence positioning, i Core Web Vitals they are actual ranking factors.
+In the context of Search Engine Optimization (SEO), Google Core Web Vitals represent a crucial set of metrics used to evaluate a website's user experience.
+Google has clearly distinguished these factors from so-called Vanity Metrics, explaining that unlike the latter, which may appear impressive but do not influence ranking, Core Web Vitals are actual ranking factors.

 Vanity Metrics, such as the number of unique visitors or page views, can give the illusion of a performing website without having a direct impact on its ranking in search results.

-I Core Web Vitals include three fundamental aspects: Largest Contentful Paint (LCP), First Input Delay (FID) and Cumulative Layout Shift (CLS).
-LCP measures the loading speed of the main content of the page, FID evaluates how quickly the site responds to user interactions, and CLS quantifies the visual stability of the page during loading.
+Core Web Vitals encompass three key aspects: Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).
+LCP measures the loading speed of the page's main content, FID evaluates how quickly the site responds to user interactions, and CLS quantifies the visual stability of the page during loading.

 We, for example, with our company website managedserver.it are not satisfied with being "one among many", but we claim to excel knowing how important it is to pass the Google speed assessment.
 We work hard to pass tests on both desktop and mobile devices.
 To achieve this result we spare no expense.

-This allows us to have good visibility and authority, avoiding having to pay clicks for paid ads which in our specific sector, that of Dedicated Servers and hosting, can even exceed 5 euros per single click.
+This allows us to have good visibility and authority, avoiding having to pay for clicks on paid ads which, in our specific sector, that of Dedicated Servers and hosting, can even exceed 5 euros per click.

 Considering that we receive on average at least 500 clicks per month for that keyword, it means that every month we generate a traffic value for that keyword of at least 2500 euros, which we would have had to pay to Google to be seen in the sponsored ones, if we had not been positioned organically with the SEO work we have done.

-Having a website that surpasses the Core Web Vitals, both on desktop and mobile devices, is essentially a demonstration of having optimized the site in line with Google's expectations.
-This not only improves your ranking in search results, but also ensures an optimal user experience, especially important in competitive markets where a superior user experience can make the difference.
+Having a website that exceeds the Core Web Vitals , on both desktop and mobile, is essentially proof that you've optimized your site in line with Google's expectations.
+This not only improves your search rankings, but also ensures an optimal user experience , especially important in competitive markets where a superior user experience can make all the difference.

-Furthermore, the Core Web Vitals they ensure that the site is accessible and performant even on older devices or with slower internet connections, such as 3G or with poor coverage.
+Additionally, Core Web Vitals ensure that your site is accessible and performs well even on older devices or with slower internet connections, such as 3G or poor coverage.

-In this context, a good SEO or quality marketing agency will focus long-term on strategies to ensure the website meets or exceeds Core Web Vitals.
-This commitment demonstrates a deep understanding of how Google evaluates websites and a commitment to optimization not only for search engines but also for the end-user experience.
+In this context, a good SEO or marketing agency will focus on long-term strategies to ensure the website meets or exceeds the Core Web Vitals .
+This commitment demonstrates a deep understanding of how Google evaluates websites and a commitment to optimizing not only for search engines but also for the end user experience.

-Google itself, among its reports, releases the scores of the pages on your site that may be good, bad or need improvement.
-If you want to do yourself and your business a favor, always expect to have at least a monthly report of that data above, or to have them leave you the login credentials to Google's Google Search Console so you can check for yourself what the person is up to. your SEO.
+Google itself, among its reports, releases the scores of your site's pages, which may be good, bad, or in need of improvement.
+If you want to do yourself and your business a favor, always insist on at least a monthly report of the above data, or ask for your Google Search Console login credentials so you can see for yourself what your SEO is up to.

-If you see pages that fail Google usability, or you see PageSpeed tests that fail Core Web Vitals, ask your “SEO” or expert marketer for explanations and ask in detail if he is making the site compliant with Google's Web Vitals.
-If he claims it's not important, change it immediately, he's scamming you.
+If you see pages that don't pass Google's usability tests, or PageSpeed tests that don't pass the Core Web Vitals , ask your SEO or marketing expert about it and ask in detail if they're making the site compliant with Google's Web Vitals.
+If they say it's not important, change it immediately; they're cheating you.

-While paid advertising campaigns can be used to temporarily make up for SEO deficiencies and generate immediate traffic, the ultimate goal should be to build a site that naturally excels in organic positioning.
-This strategic approach not only increases the long-term visibility of the site, but also reduces the reliance on expensive advertising campaigns, improving ROI and ensuring a constant flow of traffic and conversions based on the quality and effectiveness of the site itself.
+While paid advertising campaigns can be used to temporarily compensate for SEO shortcomings and generate immediate traffic, the ultimate goal should be to build a website that naturally excels in organic rankings.
+This strategic approach not only increases the site's long-term visibility, but also reduces reliance on expensive advertising campaigns, improving ROI and ensuring a steady flow of traffic and conversions based on the quality and effectiveness of the site itself.

 A good SEO has their site compliant with Google standards and Core Web Vitals.

-The effectiveness of an SEO consultant can be quickly assessed across your company website.
-It is a fundamental principle that an SEO expert's site should reflect the highest standards of optimization, especially in relation to Core Web Vitals of Google.
-Those who hide behind sayings like "The cobbler walks around with broken shoes" often prove inadequate in our sector.
-The website of an agency that offers SEO services must be a shining example of excellence in terms of optimization.
+The effectiveness of an SEO consultant can be quickly assessed by looking at their company website.
+It's a fundamental principle that an SEO expert's website must meet the highest optimization standards, especially in relation to Google's Core Web Vitals .
+Those who hide behind sayings like "The cobbler walks around with broken shoes" often prove inadequate in our industry.
+The website of an agency offering SEO services must be a shining example of optimization excellence.

-A site that surpasses the Core Web Vitals testifies not only to the SEO agency's technical expertise, but also to its commitment to following the most up-to-date guidelines provided by Google.
+A site that exceeds the Core Web Vitals testifies not only to the SEO agency's technical expertise but also to its commitment to following the most up-to-date guidelines provided by Google.

-Below, for example, is the site of a well-known Web Marketing and SEO company which, however, at the end of the day ends up only running ADS campaigns.
-What's even more worrying and obvious is the wording “Find out what your real users' experience is like: no data”.
+Below, for example, is the website of a well-known web marketing and SEO company that ultimately ends up only running ad campaigns.
+What's even more worrying and obvious is the statement, "Find out what your real users' experience is like: no data."

-The message “Find out what your real users experience is like: no data” in the tests Core Web Vitals Google indicates that there is insufficient data to provide insight into the experience of real users on your website.
+The message “See what your real users’ experience is like: No data” in Google’s Core Web Vitals tests indicates that there isn’t enough data to provide insight into real users’ experience on your website.

 When you receive this message, it means that Google hasn't collected enough data from real visitors to your site to provide meaningful analysis.
 This can happen for various reasons: